You’ve probably heard about and even seen LED lighting a lot in everyday life – but do you really know what it is and how it works?

 In addition, you won’t have to replace them as often as other types of light bulbs.

-Some reasons to explain why LED lights can be initially expensive to purchase include:
+Some reasons to explain why LED lights may be slightly more expensive up front:

 - Bright LEDs emit a blue light so manufacturers use an expensive material called phosphor to coat the bulb